-Note.
-If WANTV = .TRUE., the dimension of the array V must be at least $\max(1,N)$; otherwise the dimension must be at least 1.
+Note: the dimension of the array V must be at least max(1, N), if WANTV = .TRUE, otherwise the dimension must be at least 1.

 On exit: with WANTV as .TRUE., the ith element of V contains the mean square prediction error, or predictor error variance ratio, v_i , for the ith step.
-(See Section 8 and the G13 Chapter Introduction.)
+(See Section 8 and Chapter G13.)
 If WANTV is .FALSE., then V is not referenced.